 Making a rice pack couldn’t be simpler; just fill a sock with uncooked rice.
 Tie the sock shut with a piece of string, or just knot the sock itself.

 For cold therapy, freeze the cooling pack for at least two hours.
 Then, place it between bed sheets to stay cool while you sleep or use it to sooth a headache.
-To use as a heat pack, check out how to make one here.

 Take your love of dominoes to the great outdoors by whipping up a super-sized set that will get you on your feet in the sweet sunshine.
 This tutorial shows you everything you need to add this to your repertoire of backyard games.